 Upselling — Good business owners look to serve the interests of their customers (and make money).
 If someone orders a $1 burger special, train your staff to ask if they'd like a better deal for $1 more.
 If someone wants an inexpensive kitchen floor replacement, ask them to consider the long-term value of investing in a higher-quality product.
 Open the door to possibility, but don't push too hard.

 Loyal customers — This is simple: reward your "frequent flyers" through discounts, special treatment, members-only offers, and the occasional giveaway.
 Everyone likes to be treated special, even if it's only when buying a coffee or a couple of tacos, so treat them to specials.
 They'll keep coming back — and they have friends.

 Gift cards — These have become a very popular birthday or holiday gift.
 They're easy and quick to buy for the last-minute shopper.
 Sell them, of course, but also offer weekly or monthly gift card giveaways to new customers, loyal customers, or through a random drawing.

 Charity box — If you have a store, prominently display a box on the counter to support local organizations.
 You can change the beneficiary each month or when a goal is reached.
 Instead of a tips jar, offer your customers a way to support local community groups by parting with some of their change after each transaction.
 You can balance the lost tips with your employees through other rewards.

 4) Community Involvement

-- Meet with other business owners on your block or in your neighborhood.
+- Meet with other business owners on your block and in your neighborhood.

 - Sponsor sports or other teams.
-And if you operate a restaurant, bring them in after the event!
+And if you operate a restaurant, invite them in after the event!